tcShadowWalker/NetCrypt/README.md

 any kind of authentication or confidentiality.
 One might additionally use the OpenSsl enc utility to provide confidentiality, but that does not support authenticated encryption and the transmission occurs without integrity validation.
-Using OpenSSH provides all that, but unfortunately, SSH is unbearably slow when using a secure cipher
+Using OpenSSH provides all that, but unfortunately, SSH is unbearably slow to transfer files when using a secure cipher.

+NetCrypt seeks to fulfill all those requirements.
 In it's default configuration, NetCrypt uses the AES-256-GCM cipher with a PBKDF2 key iteration count of 32000 rounds.